 The innovative nature of LFI

-The LFI is implemented through the programs’ components and includes capacity building for public and private stakeholders as well as counselling services in the shape of feasibility studies, market studies, financial analysis,etc… to the sponsors for the design of small and medium sized infrastructure projects.
-In fine, it results in a more efficient assistance through the creation of innovative partnerships which maximize the limited resources of the governmental sectors by mobilizing and stimulating the private sector in funding crucial projects for the inclusive local development.
+LFI is implemented through the programmes’ components and includes capacity building for public and private stakeholders as well as counselling services in the shape of feasibility studies, market studies, financial analysis, etc... to the sponsors for the design of small and medium sized infrastructure projects.

 The implementation process

 The implementation process of the LFI mechanism operates as follow: the F4F team identifies in a participative manner, a number of catalytic projects, scouts the existing local development plans.
-When necessary, the team works jointly with women economic empowerment programs, climate resilience, fiscal decentralization and local economic development for the development of partnerships with potential sponsors.
+When necessary, the team works jointly with women's economic empowerment programmes, climate resilience, fiscal decentralization and local economic development for the development of partnerships with potential sponsors.

 The projects funded with the LFI mechanism adopt four sustainability principles:

 - Alignment with the programming of countries and existing structures

 - Inclusion in the national policies

 - Reinvestment of the seed capital provided by the programme